Zzulfaqar/Faqar.git.io/README.md

 - Involved in implementing Grafana in performance testing.
 - Contributed to assisting senior researchers in reviewing production backup server scripts.
 - Drafted a new hashing function to hash the content of the file and added it to the blockchain.

+### Other Activities
+- Work part-time as cashier & customer service as Cold Storage Alamanda (2018-2022)
+- Work part-time as promoter and event crew
+- Join multiple program as volunteer with GO and NGO such as ISMA and KBS

 ### Final Year Project
 Browser Opening Monitoring System in the Computer Lab: